jessitron/hny-otel-web/README.md

 I want this so that my toy app can send spans to Honeycomb to tell me that someone hit the page, and when some JS threw an error.

 This repository constructs a .js file, wrapping the OpenTelemetry libraries, using Parcel to bundle the necessary code up.
-It publishes the .js as a GitHub release.

 ## Make your own distribution

 I don't recommend using this; instead, I recommend copying it and making your own tiny distribution that does what you want and nothing else.
+This one is very optimized for debugging.

 ## Use